Wolfgang Bahro: Gute Zeiten, schlechte Zeiten

 In retrospective, Bahro admits that the early episodes of Gute Zeiten, schlechte Zeiten would be hard to look at in terms of quality.
-He joined the show only months after its premiere and was mainly introduced to boost the ratings.
+In late 1992 (aired in February 1993) he joined the show only months after its premiere and was mainly introduced to boost the ratings.
 The soap opera later became a pop-culture phenomenon with a serial killer storyline and a popular set of twenty-somethings.
 The soap opera reached its rating high with more than seven million viewers watching the explosion of Daniel's Bar in 2002.
 At this point, Bahro and his role as the egoistic, power-hungry attorney Jo Gerner became the identification of the show.
 Over the years, Gerner was compared to be the German J.R.
 Ewing.
 In the beginning, Bahro wasn't sure about joining the show and for how long he could do this.
 Later he became much more appreciative of the role and as said in a 2013 interview with the tabloid paper Bild, can't imagine to quit any time soon.
 Bahro also played the role of Jo Gerner as part of a crossover with fellow soap opera Alles was zählt in 2013.